 Often, management assume their staff know all about what good they’re doing, but rarely is this the case.
 Your team need to be able to explain what good the company is doing in their own words.
 They also need to be empowered to help you improve.
-Involve your staff in a regular meeting, delegate roles, publish internal updates, and keep your programme lead by a team across multiple levels of the organisation.
+Involve your staff in a regular meeting, delegate roles, publish internal updates, and ensure that your CSR programme is lead by a team that comprises of members from across multiple levels of the organisation.

 10. Make it meaningful.

 Great CSR is significant in effort; your investment in CSR should reflect the scale of your organisation.
 A guideline we use is around 2% of your annual profit.
 This isn't a rule - but a number India has made compulsory for all of its corporates.
 We think it's a great place to start.